 This theory can also be transferred to relationships in the workplace, with friends and family.
 You might want to begin to notice how you are interacting with the significant people in your life.
 How are you responding to others’ bids for emotional connection?

-How do you interact with the bids for connection that are made towards you by colleagues at work?
+How do you interact with the bids for connections that are made towards you by colleagues at work?
 What bids for connection do you make with the important people in your life?
 Do you turn towards, turn away or turn against?

 Do you need relationship help?